Debt Consolidation

 Don’t consolidate debt unless there’s a clear benefit.
 You would want to reach one or more of these goals:

 One last benefit to mention is that consolidating debt has the potential to improve your credit standing.
-That’s because high credit card balances can hurt your credit score, but loan balances don’t affect your credit standing the same way.
+That’s because high credit card balances could hurt your credit score.
+It has to do with your credit utilization (your balance compared to your credit limit).
+Loan balances don’t affect your credit standing the same way.
 So even though you have the same amount of debt, changing the type of debt could have a positive impact.

 Debt consolidation options for veterans